WebberHuang1118/harvester-study/volume-online-resize/README.md

 2. The PVC is not the latest one to be hotplugged to the running VM.
 3. After the PVC is hotplugged, the VM does not experience a reboot.

 A corner case exists for filesystem mode PVCs (e.g., `lh-pvc-fs-rwx.yaml`).
 If the PVC is a hotplug volume for a VM and is not the most recently hotplugged volume, it will not be expanded.
 This issue occurs because the CSI `NodeExpand()` function is not invoked, as the PVC is not mounted to either the `virt-launcher` pod or the `hotplug` pod.
-For instance, consider a PVC named `lh-pvc-fs-rwx`.

 **Note:** If the VM undergoes a reboot before the expansion, this corner case will not occur because all PVCs will be mounted in the `hp-volume` pod.